Tools to launch your Amazon Ads campaign

-We launched a new set of campaign creation and management tools to help our advertisers improve their Sponsored Products and Sponsored Brands (formerly Headline Search Ads) campaigns more quickly and easily.
-These faster and interactive tools include bulk editing, a combined “All campaigns” view, powerful searching and filtering, data exporting, and more.
+Amazon Ads has a set of campaign creation and management tools to help our advertisers improve their Sponsored Products and Sponsored Brands campaigns more quickly and easily.
+These fast and interactive tools include bulk editing, a combined “All campaigns” view, powerful searching and filtering, data exporting, and more.

 Sign in to your account to start exploring the new features.